 Sometimes when a vehicle reaches the end of its life the only thing to do is ship it off to a car recycler or, as the industry refers to them; Authorised Treatment Facilities (ATFs).

 You may choose to get your car recycled for a variety of reasons but regardless of whether it’s due to a failed engine or MOT, crash damage or just old age, you’ve come to the right place.
-Not only can we arrange for your car to be recycled but we’ve also created this guide to showcase the different steps a vehicle goes through when it is recycled in an environmentally friendly and safe manner.
+Not only can we arrange for your car to be recycled but we’ve also created this guide to showcase the different steps a vehicle goes through when it is being recycled in an environmentally friendly and safe manner.

 What Is The Process Of Recycling A Car?